jcordtz/microsoft-purview-stuff/readme.md

 2. A Purview script setup for loading metadata (https://github.com/jcordtz/load_script)

 >[!Note]
 >This information does not replace official Microsoft Purview Data Governance documentation.
 >It is kept up-to-date as I have time to do so.
+>All slides are in english.

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](README.md)
 [![dk](https://img.shields.io/badge/lang-da-red.svg)](README-da.md)